Introducing Personalised Care

 Visit the Personalised Care section of the NHS website here.

-QNI Fellow Michelle Mello recently wrote a blog about the training available via the Personalised Care Institute.
+QNI Fellow Michelle Mello recently wrote a blog about the training offered by the Personalised Care Institute (PCI).

 The films below, created by the QNI working with NHSE/I in 2019, explain more about Personalised Care.